 When Bungie officially announced Marathon in 2023, they filed for four trademarks: Traxus, UESC, Sekiguchi Genetics, and Cyberacme.
 It’s the first one, Traxus, that has caught Traxxas’ attention.

-Traxxas is a big name in the world of RC vehicles, with a long history of making toy cars, trucks, and other remote-controlled gadgets.
+Traxxas isn’t just any small company.
+They’re a big name in the world of RC vehicles, with a long history of making toy cars, trucks, and other remote-controlled gadgets.
 They’re worried that Bungie’s use of “Traxus” might confuse customers, especially since both companies deal with technology-related products.

 On October 9, 2024, Traxxas took action by filing their claim with the United States Patent and Trademark Office (USPTO).
-They pointed out that they’ve been using the Traxxas name since 2005 for various products and these aren’t just RC vehicles but also include things like battery chargers, phone grips, and even clothing.
+They pointed out that they’ve been using the Traxxas name since 2005 for various products.
+These aren’t just RC vehicles, but also include things like battery chargers, phone grips, and even clothing.

 Traxxas argues that they’ve put a lot of time and money into building their brand.
 They believe people recognize and trust the Traxxas name, and they don’t want Bungie’s similar-sounding trademark to muddy the waters.